Find Affordable College Courses

 Check out the urban planning master's degree programs at these schools if you want to attend one of the most popular in California.

 Our analysis found University of California - Los Angeles to be the most popular school for urban and regional planning students who want to pursue a master’s degree in California.
-UCLA is a fairly large public school located in the city of Los Angeles.
+UCLA is a very large public school located in the large city of Los Angeles.

 Of the 57 students majoring in urban planning at UCLA, 35% are male and 65% are female.